 Tomorrow will come on its green footsteps is a phrase from Sonnet 49, a poem by Pablo Neruda.
 The entire line reads Tomorrow will come on its green footsteps; no one can stop the river of the dawn.
-Beginning in 2017, I began reading Neruda poems and they inspired the title for a new cycle of works, beginning with these watercolors.
-When I find in poetry or literature something expressed that is akin to my experience of nature or events, works are often titled with lines or fragments from these favorite poems or books.
+Often, when I find in poetry or literature something expressed that is akin to my experience of nature or events, I will use lines or fragments from these favorite poems or books as titles.

 Everything is Sky Drawings are watercolors on Sennelier paper.
 They are a result of concluding that I could never do justice in paint to my experience of the beauty of the skies in my northern New Jersey neighborhood.
 The best I can do is pay homage to the sky with these modest watercolors.
 I’m reminded of the Zen saying “the finger pointing to the moon”.
 These are not the sky, but perhaps a finger pointing to the sky.